How to Reduce Document Control Mistakes with Document Control Software

 - Kept in legible condition.

 Just about any quality audit will turn up a document control finding.
 Using electronic document control software virtually eliminates such findings.
-Document control software automatically prompts your users to review, approve, release, and even read documents.
-Documents remain legible, they’re continually backed up, they’re access-controlled, and you’re in compliance.
+Document control software like OnPolicy automatically prompts your users to review, approve, release, and even read documents.
+Documents remain legible, they’re continually backed up, they’re access-controlled, and you’re in compliance with effective policies and procedures.

 What About Duplicating Document Information?